tmoesl/tmoesl/README.md

 🧠 Worked at UC Berkeley and Max Planck Institute

-💡 MIT and Google Certificates in Data Science and Machine Learning
+💡 MIT Professional Development in Data Science and Machine Learning

+💡 Google and HavardX Certificates in Data Analytics and SQL Database Management

 🤝 Open for professional collaboration